Comber: Culture

-The Comber District Loyal Orange Lodge is a name for the 18 Orange Lodges that make up the Comber District LOL No. 5.
+The Comber District Loyal Orange Lodge is a name for the 18 Orange Lodges that make up the Comber District LOL No. 15.
 They are a significant part of the Orange Order and host parades including their annual Comber Twelfth of July.

 The Kilmood Art Club is an organization that brings together local artists and other members of the community.
 The club holds regular meetings, workshops, and exhibitions.

 Marching Bands

 A variety of marching bands originate in Comber, these include Pride of Comber Flute Band, Crimson Star Flute Band, Goldsprings True Defenders Flute Band, Comber Accordion Band and Comber Pipe Band.

 Richard Parkes is a pipe major from Comber, who led the Field Marshal Montgomery Pipe Band for 44 years, and won 13 Pipe World Championships in competitive piping.
-He also placed first tat the All Ireland 7 times, the Ulster Championships 9 times and the Piper of the Year 8 times.
+He also placed first at the All Ireland 7 times, the Ulster Championships 9 times and the Piper of the Year 8 times.
 This has made Parkes the most successful pipe major in pipe band history.